Students

 Career College of Northern Nevada Closure

 Career College of Northern Nevada announced closure on February 9, 2024.
-CPE has not yet received transcripts from the institution or a list of students attending at the time of the closure.
+CPE has received transcripts from the institution and a list of students attending at the time of the closure.

 Students who were attending at the time of closure are advised to contact the Commission at 702-486-7330.
 CPE will request information concerning your enrollment date, program of student and veteran status along with contact information.